CRoC: Context Refactoring Contrast for Graph Anomaly Detection with Limited Supervision: Proposed Method

-where $\alpha\in[0, 1)$ is a hyper-parameter to balance the importance of native node features for context refactoring.
+where $\alpha\in[0, 1)$ is a hyper-parameter to tune the importance of native node features for context refactoring.
 The finalized context-refactored graph is: $\mathcal{G}' = (\mathcal{V}, \bm{X'}, \{\mathcal{E}_{r}\}|_{r=1}^{R})$.
 This Mixup \cite{mixup} style augmentation enables CRoC to preserve node-specific identity information while introducing controllable variations to the graph.
-Importantly, unlike the original Mixup scheme, our method, as shown in Equ (\ref{equ:method:feat_mix}), actively incorporates unlabeled nodes into training, enabling the GNN backbone to learn more diverse patterns in the GAD scenario.
-Further discussions can be found in Appendix A.2 and B.1.
+More importantly, unlike the original Mixup scheme, our method, as shown in Equ (\ref{equ:method:feat_mix}), actively incorporates unlabeled nodes into training, enabling the GNN backbone to learn more diverse patterns in GAD.
+More discussions refer to \ref{app:rel_work:comp_rel_work} and \ref{app:discussion:lb_ulb}.